1What browser do I need to have to use SMASHDOCs?

 Create Comment/Question: TAB + Enter

 Answer the comment / send question: TAB + Enter

 To see the list with all shortcuts available in SMASHDOCs, simply click on the "Shortcuts list" button in the menu under your avatar.

 38 Can I enter Unicode characters directly from the keyboard?

 Under Windows, you can enter any Unicode character with the corresponding codepoint table directly from the keyboard; e.g. for → (arrow to the right) key combination: Alt + 26.

 On Mac, you can use the system extension "Keyboard overview", the clipboard (for example, from List of Unicode characters), or the SD special character table for input.

 Right-click on the text section, print and hold Shift for Windows or Shift+CMD for MAC users.
-Then click on the other text section above or rounder.
+Then click on the other text section above or under.

-All sections that lie between the two selected text sections are selected.
+All sections that lie between the two selected text sections will be selected.

 Unfortunately it is not possible to select several sections from different parts of the document.